Ken Read: Popular culture

 The National Film Board produced several short films and features about the Crazy Canucks, shot during the 1975-76 season.

 His World Cup season in 1979-80 was profiled in William Johnston's Genie Award-nominated documentary film The Dream Never Dies.

 In the 2006 episode of Corner Gas titled "Physical Credit", Oscar meets with Ken Read to try to persuade him to create an Olympic medal category higher than gold.
-Read responds that the other countries wouldn't agree to it.
+Read responds that the other countries would not agree to it.
 Oscar says the old Ken Read would have done it, the Crazy Canuck Ken Read.
-Read responds that he's not crazy anymore, with Oscar acknowledging it and then claiming that he is now useless.
+Read responds that he is not crazy anymore, with Oscar acknowledging it and then claiming that he is now useless.

 A made for TV movie about the Crazy Canucks was produced by Randy Bradshaw of Alberta Film Works.
 It aired on the CTV Network in February 2010.